hsuonsivu/hsupublic/3d-models/README.md

 ### suklaarasiankansi.scad

-You can turn your dead 5.25 inch hard disk to a stylish chocolate box.
+You can turn your dead 5.25 inch hard disk into a stylish chocolate box.
 This is for Maxtor 8 platter drive.
 Unfortunately, this model does not work with any other disk model, so you need to find a dead Maxtor IT-1140 drive.
 The screws are positioned so that the existing